-As expected, at the IoU 0.7 threshold, the detector performance suffers.
-We argue that this is not due to poor predictions, but to the fact that KITTI labels are inflated relative to our estimated cuboids.
-Therefore, at the strictest threshold 3D IoU, we see a corresponding drop in precision for detectors trained on our ``tighter" autolabels.
+At the IoU 0.7 threshold, the detector performance worsens.
+We observe that this is not caused by poor predictions, but by the fact that KITTI labels are often inflated with respect to the estimated cuboids.
+Therefore, at the strictest thresholded 3D IoU, we observe a corresponding drop in precision for detectors trained on our ``tight" autolabels.